Understanding the Allure of Amethyst Crystals

 Metaphysical Properties

 Many attribute healing powers to amethyst because it is said to be a powerful protective stone, purifying the mind and clearing negative thoughts.
-These are the attributes ascribed to it by crystal healers and enthusiasts:
+Crystal healers and enthusiasts ascribe these attributes to it:

 • Enhancing intuition and spiritual awareness